 GoDaddy faces competition from Automattic, Shopify (NYSE: SHOP), Squarespace (NYSE: SQSP), and Wix (NASDAQ: WIX).

-As you can see below, GoDaddy's revenue growth has been unremarkable over the last two years, growing from quarterly revenue of $844.4 million in Q3 FY2020, to $1.03 billion.
+As you can see below, GoDaddy's revenue growth has been unimpressive over the last two years, growing from $1.02 billion in Q4 FY2021 to $1.1 billion this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-GoDaddy's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 63.7% in Q3.
+GoDaddy's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 63.4% in Q4.

-That means that for every $1 in revenue the company had $0.63 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.63 left to spend on developing new products, sales and marketing, and general administrative overhead.
+GoDaddy's gross margin is poor for a SaaS business and we'd like to see it start improving.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-GoDaddy's free cash flow came in at $257 thousand in Q3, down 99.8% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+GoDaddy's free cash flow came in at $291.1 million in Q4, up 52.5% year on year.

 Key Takeaways from GoDaddy's Q4 Results